software810/Nested-Loops/README.md

 # Nested-Loops

-* Create a new Python file in this folder called **TriTable.py**.
+* Create a new Python file in this folder called **TriTable.py**

-* Write a program that uses nested for loops to create the following number pyramid.
+* Write a program that uses nested for loops to create the following number pyramid

 ```
 1